 On September 30, 2020, covered employees in New York State began to accrue leave at a rate of one hour for every 30 hours worked.
 On January 1, 2021, employees may start using accrued leave.

-This law advances Governor Cuomo’s agenda to empower New York's low-wage workers and protect all consumers in the state.
+This law empowers New York's low-wage workers and protects all consumers in the state.

 Amount of Leave